hardwario/docs/fiber/installation-setup.md

 ## Network Connection Setup

-To start Fiber, follow the instructions below depending on your preferred connection method:
+To start FIBER, follow the instructions below depending on your preferred connection method:

 ### Wi-Fi Connection

-If you are connecting Fiber to your network via Wi-Fi, follow these steps:
+If you are connecting FIBER to your network via Wi-Fi, follow these steps:

-- Connect your Fiber device to the PoE port of the PoE adapter.
+- Connect your FIBER device to the PoE port of the PoE adapter.
 - Wait for the device to establish a Wi-Fi connection with your network.
 - Determine the IP address.
 - Log in to the target (password *`fiber`*):
   ```sh
   ssh root@[ip address]
   ```
-- Wait for approximately a minute for Fiber to establish a connection with your network.
+- Wait for approximately a minute for FIBER to establish a connection with your network.

 ### Ethernet Connection

-If you are connecting Fiber to your network via Ethernet, follow these steps:
+If you are connecting FIBER to your network via Ethernet, follow these steps:

 - Connect one Ethernet cable from the PoE adapter's LAN port to your router or switch.
-- Connect another Ethernet cable from the PoE adapter's port to the Fiber device.
+- Connect another Ethernet cable from the PoE adapter's port to the FIBER device.
 - Determine the IP address.
 - Log in to the target (password *`fiber`*):
   ```sh
   ssh root@[ip address]
   ```
-- Wait for approximately a minute for Fiber to establish a connection with your network.
+- Wait for approximately a minute for FIBER to establish a connection with your network.

 ### Static IP Address Connection

-If your company utilizes a static IP address for Fiber connections, follow these steps:
+If your company utilizes a static IP address for FIBER connections, follow these steps:

 - Update Configuration File (system section)
   - Set static_ip to True.